WHo can we help

 - Any tests the doctor feels are necessary

 - A thorough review of your medical history

 - Tuberculosis skin test, and

 - Hearing and Vision test

-During the physical, Dr. Aaron Green will determine an individual’s physical and mental state, including checking for sexually transmitted diseases, such as gonorrhea or syphilis, and substance abuse issues.
+During the physical, the examining physician will determine an individual’s physical and mental state, including checking for sexually transmitted diseases, such as gonorrhea or syphilis, and substance abuse issues.

 This is a review of your past medical history, including surgical history, past illnesses, any current medications, any chronic conditions, and answering drug and substance abuse screening questions.